Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Conclusions and Discussion

 \section{Conclusions and Discussion}

 A parametric formulation of the two-description symmetric RDF for stationary colored Gaussian sources and MSE was presented.
 This result was established by providing a spectral domain characterization of the optimum side and central distortion spectra.
-For white Gaussian sources, the optimum distortion spectral density is a two step function.
-For colored sources, the optimum distortion spectral density is generally not piece-wise flat but depends upon the source spectral density and the desired resolution (i.e., the desired central and side distortion levels).
-It was furthermore shown that the symmetric MD RDF could be achieved by a time-domain approach based on prediction and noise-shaping.
+For white Gaussian sources, the optimum spectrum of the distortion is a two step function.
+For colored sources, the optimum distortion spectrum is generally not piece-wise flat but depends upon the source PSD and the desired resolution (i.e., the desired central and side distortion levels).
+It was furthermore shown that the symmetric MD RDF could be achieved by a time-domain approach based on oversampled prediction and noise-shaping.
 The time domain implementation demonstrated that, at high resolutions, it was possible to separate the mechanism responsible for exploiting the source memory (DPCM) from the mechanism controlling the MD coding parameters (noise shaping).

+The second part of the paper concerning the time-domain design, falls under the theme of ``Shannon meets Wiener'' in QG coding problems (cf. filtered ECDQ \cite{zamir:1996}, Wiener coefficients in lattice decoding \cite{erez:2004}, DPCM for rate distortion \cite{zamir:2008}, MMSE estimation in Gaussian channels \cite{forney:2003}).
+The overall idea (of "Shannon meets Wiener) is to formulate information theoretic solutions --- which are based on general random codes and joint-typicality encoding/decoding --- as a combination of ``simple'' blocks: filters, predictors, and white codebooks.

+The paper also presented a new differential form of the symmetric version of Ozarow's test channel.
+While it is straightforward to extend this new differential channel to the asymmetric case, it is tedious (if possible) to use our approach to derive the optimal spectra for the asymmetric case.
+Moreover, it is not immediately clear that the time-domain implementation that we proposed will be optimal for the asymmetric case, since the resulting noise process in the outer feedback loop becomes cyclostationary due to multiplexing two i.i.d. processes (dither signals) of different variances.
+Thus, the asymmetric case requires a different proof technique and a different time-domain strategy than what is required for the symmetric case.

 \appendices